Saeed al-Masri: Return to Pakistan, claims of death

 In May 2007, al-Masri released a video promising Americans that al-Qaeda troops had been training through the winter and were ready to begin a fresh summer offensive in Afghanistan.

 In December, al-Masri was said to have claimed responsibility for the assassination of Benazir Bhutto, telling Adnkronos International that "we terminated the most precious American asset which vowed to defeat mujahideen".
 The Asia Times Online also reported that it had received a claim of responsibility from al-Masri by telephone.

 al-Masri allowed himself to be interviewed on Geo Television in July 2008 following the Danish embassy bombing, which he claimed were carried out by a Saudi follower of al-Qaeda.

-Pakistan's DAWN reported him killed on August 13, 2008 in an airstrike in Bajaur.
+Pakistan's DAWN reported him killed on August 13, 2008, in an airstrike in Bajaur.
 Tehrik-i-Taliban spokesman Maulvi Omar, himself captured five days after the attack, denied the claim that al-Masri had been killed.
 Others suggested that the report of his death was a Pakistani attempt to refute recent American accusations that sections of the ISI were still assisting al-Qaeda.

-On February 9, 2009 the Indian government received a video from al-Yazid in which he reiterated the promise of Pakistani retaliation if India launched a first strike.
+On February 9, 2009, the Indian government received a video from al-Yazid in which he reiterated the promise of Pakistani retaliation if India launched a first strike.
 This video took everyone by surprise as he was presumed to be dead.

 Confirmed death

-He was reported as having been killed in a US drone attack in Pakistan on May 21, 2010 along with his wife, three daughters and granddaughter.
-His death was confirmed by US officials and al-Qaeda.
+He was reported as having been killed in a U.S. drone attack in Pakistan on May 21, 2010, along with his wife, three daughters and granddaughter.
+His death was confirmed by both US officials and al-Qaeda.